 Miyun dam and reservoir, which supplies Beijing's municipal water.
 The dam featured ample public landscaping and seemed to be a popular place for the local populace to stroll.
 We were surprised at the relatively lax security.
-We saw a "township enter prise" that makes high-quality steel castings for the petroleum industry.
+We saw a "township enterprise" that makes high-quality steel castings for the petroleum industry.
 The township enterprise was our one glimpse at what is supposedly the most vibrant sector of the Chinese economy.
 Because of translation difficulties and lack of comparable reference in our own economy, we had a hard time knowing where to place such businesses along the spectrum between private and state ownership.
 We did learn that township enterprises provide alternative employment and investment opportunities in rural jurisdictions where most folks work the land.
 The enterprise we visited was one of about forty in a township with a population of about 36,000 people, most living on farms.
-We rounded out our Beijing tour with a works.
-Like nearly every other site we visited, there were no restrictions on photography.
+We rounded out our Beijing tour with a visit to a cloisonné